Sergi Vidal

-Sergi Vidal Plana (born April 9, 1981) is a Spanish retired professional basketball player, who played at the shooting guard and small forward positions.
+Sergi Vidal Plana (born 9 April 1981) is a Spanish retired professional basketball player, who played at the shooting guard and small forward positions.

 Professional career

 Vidal signed with the Spanish League giants Real Madrid in August 2009, after having spent nine years with Baskonia, the club with which he was the team captain.
-On September 13, 2018, he part ways with Divina Seguros Joventut and in the next day, he signed with Cafés Candelas Breogán.
+On 13 September 2018 he parted ways with Divina Seguros Joventut and in the next day, he signed with Cafés Candelas Breogán.

-On September 23, 2019, he has signed with Montakit Fuenlabrada of the Liga ACB.
+On 23 September 2019 he signed with Montakit Fuenlabrada of the Liga ACB.

 Finally, on 17 December 2019, Vidal announced his retirement from professional basketball.

 Spain national team

 Vidal was a member of the senior Spain national basketball team at the 2005 FIBA EuroBasket.